Changelog

 - On refresh, a pivot’s header-row offsets (

-firstHeaderRow/firstDataRow) are now re-derived from its definition so the output lands where Excel’s refresh would, regardless of the offsets the file stored: an over-reserved blank row above the headers is removed, and a multi-data pivot missing its reserved Values header row has that row rebuilt (instead of collapsing to a single data field and inventinghideValuesRow="1"on export). - Pivot column widths are sized to the formatted value text (currency, percent, and date number formats) instead of the raw number’s digits, so formatted value columns are no longer too narrow.
+firstHeaderRow/firstDataRow) are re-derived from its definition so the output lands where Excel’s refresh would, regardless of the stored offsets: an over-reserved blank header row is removed, and a multi-data pivot’s missing reserved Values header row is rebuilt (instead of collapsing to a single data field and inventinghideValuesRow="1"on export). - Pivot column widths are sized to the formatted value text (currency, percent, and date number formats) instead of the raw number’s digits, so formatted value columns are no longer too narrow.

 - Date fields on a pivot’s row or column axis now keep their number format on refresh, so header cells show formatted dates instead of raw serials.
 Previously only data, subtotal, and grand-total cells kept the format through re-materialization.